-- Created by Dr. Kamran Boka
+- By Dr. Kamran Boka

 Tricyclic acids (TCAs) have been in heavy use for clinical depression since the 1950s.
 Despite newer antidepressants, TCAs have a role in major depressive disorder, chronic and neuropathic pain, attention deficit hyperactivity disorder, cyclical vomiting, nocturnal enuresis, and obsessive-compulsive disorders.

-- Created by Dr. Khurram Mehtabdin
+- By Dr. Khurram Mehtabdin

 Aspirin is one of the most widely used medications worldwide.
 It has mainly been prescribed as the antiplatelet drug of choice for patients with diverse arrays of vascular disease.
 Aspirin is still commonly prescribed for its analgesic properties as well.
 Due to aspirin’s widespread use, salicylate toxicity is an important clinical issue for practitioners.

-- Created by Dr. Kamran Boka
+- By Dr. Kamran Boka

 Barbiturates remain an important cause of morbidity and mortality today.
 The barbiturate most frequently associated with self-poisoning is phenobarbital.

-- Created by Dr. Matt Graham-Brown
+- By Dr. Matt Graham-Brown

 Thallium, colourless and odourless as a salt (Thallium sulphate) has been popularized by Agatha Christie and has even been used as a poison.
 In 2012, the EXTRIP group issued guidance on the use of extracorporeal treatment (ECTR) of thallium poisoning (Ghannoum et al cJASN 2012).
 The group conducted a thorough literature search that included abstracts and conference proceedings, but found the quality of evidence was poor, with only case reports and case series identified.
 Information from 74 patients (11 of whom died) was included to form the final recommendations which are well worth reading in full.
 The salient points of their recommendations are summarized below.

-- Created by Dr. Hector Madariaga
+- By Dr. Hector Madariaga

 Methanol kills.
 If you regularly read the news you may have encountered this incident that happened in Sumatra to a young British woman.
 In fact, Wikipedia has a list (likely not exhaustive) of methanol poisoning incidents from around the world.

-- Created by Dr. Tom Oates
+- By Dr. Tom Oates

 Can we love Metformin?
 Need we to fear it?
 Or perhaps we must give it Machiavelli’s ultimate accolade, and love and fear the drug with equal weight?